The New Reality Of Cybersecurity

 About Stewart Walts, Director of VCIO Services

 Stewart Walts is the Director of VCIO Services at Usherwood Office Technology.
 Stewart began his career with Usherwood in 2001 after graduating with a Bachelor of Science Degree in Marketing and Entrepreneurship from the Syracuse University - Martin J. Whitman School of Management.
-In Stewart’s 21 years at Usherwood, he has led the growth of our Managed IT Services and has expanded the business 10-fold.
+In Stewart’s more than 20 years at Usherwood, he has led the growth of our Managed IT Services and has expanded the business 10-fold.
 As a certified CISSP, CCSP and Microsoft Certified IT Professional Stewart leads our team and industry.